patience4711/RPI-APS-inverters/README.md

 - ruled out the effect of disturbances (eclips, inverter resets, zigbee disturbances)
 - added a tool to upload and show a photo of your powerplant.

-**version RPI-ECU-v1_5**  11 feb 2022
-- improved the backup process as this was not working as it should.

-**version RPI-ECU-v1_4**  04 feb 2022
-- added a tool for statistic research over an adjustable period.
-- removed a small bug in the mosquitto sending and settings.
-- added a chart for average power
-- added currency setting
-- improved some beauty flaws

-**version RPI-ECU-v1_3**  28 jan 2022
-- added a quick analysis tool for statistic research.
-- removed a bug in the pairing process that malformed the inverterProprties files.
-- added a workaround for qs1's not returning values for freq and acv

-**version RPI-ECU-v1_2**  24 jan 2022
-- changed the chart 'last 30 days' to a selectable month.
-- made the programm suitable for old Raspberry 1 model.

-**version RPI-ECU-v1_1**  19 jan 2022
-- added means of backup of settings and databases
-- added means to upload/install software upgrade package
-- added some new features to the charts and statistics
-- removed a hard-coded inverternumber in midNight.cpp
-- changed the security strategy, only local access to settings pages.
-- changed the retention policy of invEnergy to 3 years